pvlmrk/bitcoinwidgets/README.md

 # Bitcoin Widgets

 **Disclaimer:** This is not the final version.
 This base website is fully functioning, but more adjustments and design changes are coming.
 Stay tuned for updates and improvements.
-You can view the current live version [bitcoinwidgets.vercel.app](https://bitcoinwidgets.vercel.app/).
+You can view the current live version at <a href="https://bitcoinwidgets.vercel.app/" target="_blank" rel="noopener noreferrer">bitcoinwidgets.vercel.app</a>.

 ## Overview